MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-overview-2012.md

 - A data upgrade process that you can use to bring your database forward.
 Therefore, you can upgrade your full transactional history.

 > [!IMPORTANT]
 > Dynamics AX 2012 implementations that are running some [deprecated features](deprecated-features.md) can't currently be upgraded.
 For example, upgrade is not possible from systems that are using either virtual companies or data partitions.
-If you aren’t sure whether your system can be upgraded, run the Upgrade analyzer tool.
+If you aren't sure whether your system can be upgraded, run the Upgrade analyzer tool.

 > Start your cloud migration journey with a no-charge, no-obligation migration assessment though the [Dynamics 365 Migration Program](https://dynamics.microsoft.com/migration-program/).